“Satisfying Relationships” Section Overview

 If they’re a close friend or relative, ask them to tell you what they like about their passion, and then ask more about it.
 “So, when you’re playing golf, how do you decide which club to use?”
 For extra points, do a little online research about their interest.

 It’s pretty simple: show a real interest in others and their lives.
-Show them you care about how their lives are going.
+Show them you care about them and how their lives are going.

 In doing this, we miss out on the chance to hear and know what they are thinking and feeling.
-No wonder there are often hurt feelings (especially with you ladies), because people don’t know if we’ve heard them or not.
+No wonder there are often hurt feelings caused by conversations, because we don’t know if we’ve actually been heard or not.

 Don’t just “allow” people to finish what they’re saying and assume that you’re “listening”.
 Focus on what they’re saying.
 Be aware of their facial expression, their body language, their tone of voice.
 Give them feedback.